-In bulk chondrites, the lighter (below Ba) refractory elements heavier than Fe show larger $s$-process isotope variations than their heavier counterparts \citep[e.g.,][]{ek20,elfers20bulkleachatesZrHf}.
-These lighter and heavier elements follow the abundances at the first and second $s$-process peaks, at magic number of neutrons 50 and 82, respectively.
+In bulk chondrites, the lighter (below Ba) refractory elements heavier than Fe show larger $s$-process isotope variations than their heavier counterparts (see, e.g., Figure 9 of \citep{elfers20bulkleachatesZrHf}, Figure 4 of \citep{burkhardt12LeachatesBulkMoW}, and \cite{ball24}).
+These lighter and heavier elements vary together with the abundances of the elements belonging to the first and second $s$-process peaks, at neutrons magic numbers 50 and 82, respectively.
 This behaviour indicates either (i) that these elements were produced by different stellar sources and carried by different types of dust, which behaved differently in the protosolar disc, or (ii) that the AGB stars that contributed presolar stardust to the molecular cloud from which the Solar System formed preferentially produced the lighter rather than the heavier $s$-process elements.
 The latter hypothesis is suggested to be related to the metallicity of the AGB star \citep{ek20}.
 The \iso{13}C neutron source forms via proton captures on the \iso{12}C produced by He burning (Section~\ref{sec:agb}), therefore, it is `primary' in nature, i.e., it depends only on the initial H and He content of the star, and not on the stellar metallicity.
 The initial abundance of Fe seed nuclei, instead, is of course metallicity dependent.
-How many neutrons are captured by these Fe seeds controls the number of free neutrons and the efficiency of the $s$-process path in reaching the heavier elements \citep{clayton88,gallino98,cseh18}.
+How many neutrons are captured by these Fe seeds controls the number of free neutrons and the efficiency of the $s$-process in reaching the heavier elements \citep{clayton88,gallino98,cseh18}.
 To explore this hypothesis further we compare AGB models of metallicity from solar to twice solar to the $s$-process isotopic variability observed in a light (Zr) and a heavy (Nd) $s$-process element.
 Through this we aim to add constraints on the origin of such variability and on the AGB stars that contributed stardust to the galactic solar neighbourhood around the time of the Sun's birth.